zhangxijing97/Attendance/README.md

    <img src="https://github.com/zhangxijing97/Attendance/blob/main/Screenshots/IMG_0056.PNG" width=40% height=40%>
 </p>

-## Features

-- Add and remove students
-- Take attendance and track absences
-- Generate attendance reports
-- Customize attendance settings

 ## Usage

 To use the Attendance app, simply launch it and select the class you want to take attendance for.
 You can add and remove students as needed, and then take attendance by tapping on each student's name.
 You can also customize attendance settings to fit your needs.

 ## Frameworks

-Mars Mission was built using the following frameworks:
+Attendance was built using the following frameworks:

 - Swift
 - Xcode